Celtic toponymy: Insular Celtic

-Place names that directly reference the Irish include Irby, Irby upon Humber, Ireby and Ireleth.

-Ireland

-The vast majority of placenames in Ireland are anglicized Irish language names.

-Scotland

-The majority of placenames in the Highlands of Scotland (part of the United Kingdom) are either Scottish Gaelic or anglicized Scottish Gaelic.
-Gaelic-derived placenames are very common in the rest of mainland Scotland also.
-Pictish-derived placenames can be found in the northeast, while Brythonic-derived placenames can be found in the south.

-Isle of Man

-The majority of placenames on the Isle of Man (a Crown dependency) are Manx or anglicized Manx.

-Brythonic
+Brittonic

 England (excluding Cornwall)

+The main survey of Celtic place-names in this region is by Richard Coates and Andrew Breeze.
 Evidence for a Celtic root to place names in England is widely strengthened by early monastic charters, chronicles and returns: examples relate to Leatherhead and Lichfield.
 To describe a place as of the Celts, the Old English wealh becoming Wal/Wall/Welsh is often used.
 This was the main Germanic term for Romano-Celtic peoples, such as the Britons.
 Such names are a minority, but are widespread across England.
 For example, a smattering of villages around the heart and east of The Fens hint at this: West Walton, Walsoken, and the Walpoles indicate their continued presence.
 Nearby Wisbech, King's Lynn and Chatteris have Celtic topographical elements.